jdonnerstag/pyfwf_db/README.rst

 This method is called before the line is parsed.
 At this point `self` has:

 - self._unparsed_line: Original unchanged line
 - self._parsable_line: Line to be parsed.
-If None given self._unparsed_line wil be used
+If None then self._unparsed_line wil be used
 - self._line_number: File line number
 - self._headers: Name of all soon-to-be-available fields
 - self._map: The field mapping for the parsing

-Use it to pre-filter, pre-validade or process the line before parsing.
+Use it to pre-filter, pre-validate or process the line before parsing.

-Ex:

 .. code-block:: Python